1818: An Act allowed for the building of new churches in areas where a large enough population existed at least two miles from an existing church.

 Their third son, Arthur Neville Austen, died of wounds in 1918 and was awarded the Military Cross in 1918 (posthumously) for distinguished service in France and Flanders.
 He is buried in a war cemetery in France.

-The church is fortunate to have Lay Readers who assist with preaching and worship: Mary Close, Terry Monahan, Bob Raley, Sue Smith, Zoe Skinner and (in training) Chris Hollis
+The church is fortunate to have Lay Readers who assist with preaching and worship: Mary Close, Terry Monahan, Bob Raley, Zoe Skinner and Chris Hollis

-The vicar is assisted in the practical running of the church by 2 church wardens: Nigel Foss and Pam Ewing
+The vicar is assisted in the practical running of the church by 2 church wardens: Terry Monahan and Pam Ewing

 The Parochial Church Council consists of the Lay Readers, and 9 elected members: Nick Granger-Brown (Treasurer), Gill Whatley (Secretary), Chris Churchley (Electoral Roll Officer), John Skinner (PCC Vice Chair), Pat Groves, Ian Hewitt, Lindsay Leggatt and Jonathan Nash

 ANNUAL REPORT AND ACCOUNTS

 The Annual Parochial Church Meeting (APCM) is held in April every year, when the Annual Report and Accounts are presented.

 THE CHURCH FELLOWSHIP